nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### View tuition appointment details: `view_appointment`

-View details of a tuition appointment.
+View details of a tuition appointment via date.
+* Alternatively, users can press the desired date on the calendar panel instead to achieve the same output.

 Format:
 `view_appointment DATE`